nja93/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod 753- -rwxr-x-wx to the file hello chmod --reference=olleh hello  -script that sets the mode of the file hello the same as olleh’s mode. chmod +R +111 */ OR chmod -R +X  -script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
-Regular files should not be changed mkdir -m 751 my_dir -creates a directory called my_dir with permissions 751 in the working directory
+Regular files should not be changed mkdir -m 751 my_dir -creates a directory called my_dir with permissions 751 in the working directory chgrp school hello script that changes the group owner to school for the file hello